gbarter/openfast/docs/source/testing/regression_test.rst

 For module regression tests, the only option for execution is with the CMake driver, so follow the instructions above to edit ``CTestList.cmake``.

+Finally, the new test cases in the r-test submodule must be added to the r-test repository.
+To do this, open a new issue in `r-test Issues <https://github.com/openfast/r-test/issues>`_ asking for support from the NREL team to commit your test.